-Every child and young person in New Zealand has the right to an education.
-As parents and caregivers make their enrolment decisions, Boards manage their school rolls and we monitor enrolments across all schools to ensure a balanced network that has places and opportunities for everyone.
+Every child and young person in Aotearoa New Zealand has the right to an education.
+As parents and caregivers make their enrolment decisions, boards manage their school rolls.
+We monitor enrolments across all schools to ensure a balanced network that has places and opportunities for everyone.

 - School network roles and responsibilities